amufti12/data-science-portfolio/README.md

 - Primary bottleneck was compute: full-dataset RNN training and the absence of Spotify-provided validation data (metrics required a formal challenge submission)

 ---

 ## [Video-to-Video Synthesis with Semantically Segmented Video](https://github.com/amufti12/Video-To-Video-Synthesis-C-Day-2021-Materials) <a name="vid2vid"></a>

-*C-Day 2021 Research Presentation*
+*KSU C-Day 2021 undergraduate research presentation, co-authored with Jordan Hasty.
+Advised by Dr. Mohammed Aledhari.*

+#### Overview
+A computer vision research project exploring whether a simple conditional GAN can translate semantically segmented video into photo-realistic imagery — with direct applications to autonomous vehicle perception and generative video synthesis.
+The core research questions: how do you generate photo-realistic video from a semantically labeled source, and how do you maintain temporal coherence across frames?

+#### Technical Details
+- **Architecture**: Conditional GAN based on the pix2pix framework, implemented in Keras (TensorFlow)
+- **Dataset**: Cityscapes — urban street scene images paired with semantic label masks, scaled to 256×256
+- **Data Preparation**: Semantic mask and source image pairs concatenated into a single 512×256 image for paired training
+- **Training**: 10 epochs on random (non-sequential) samples — no ordered frame sequences were available in the dataset, which directly contributed to temporal flickering in output video
+- **Tools**: Python, Keras, TensorFlow

+#### Results
+- After 10 epochs, the generator successfully maps semantic labels to visually coherent regions with well-defined edges and correct style per label class
+- Low-frequency detail (shapes, edges, scene layout) is faithfully reconstructed
+- High-frequency detail (texture, fine surface structure) is not well-represented — the 256×256 training resolution is a likely contributing factor
+- Output video maintains rough scene consistency across frames despite flickering, since similar semantic maps produce similar synthesized images

-#### Abstract
+#### Limitations & Experiments
-This project studies the use of generative adversarial networks (GANs) to translate semantically segmented video masks into photo-realistic video — a task known as video-to-video synthesis.
-A conditional GAN architecture (derived from pix2pix) learns a mapping from semantic labels to realistic imagery.
-The model synthesizes translated video that replicates low-frequency scene details from the source, with adjacent frames maintaining rough coherence despite the absence of temporal context across frames.
-This study demonstrates how simplistic conditional GANs can perform surprisingly well at video-to-image translation tasks.
+- Adjusting the L1 loss weight to reduce blur introduced visual artifacts rather than improving sharpness
+- Increasing the discriminator learning rate to accelerate its training did not yield better generation quality
+- Temporal flickering stems from the model having no information about prior frames — a fundamental constraint of training on unordered samples
+- A dataset of sequentially ordered image pairs with corresponding semantic masks would likely resolve the coherence issue

-**Index Terms**: Machine Vision · Conditional GAN · Generative Adversarial Networks · pix2pix · Semantic Segmentation · vid2vid · Video-to-Video · Image-to-Image
+**Index Terms**: Conditional GAN · pix2pix · Semantic Segmentation · Video-to-Video Synthesis · Image Translation · Cityscapes · Autonomous Vehicles

 ---

 *This portfolio is a living document.
 More projects are added as they're completed.*